infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 	`> Agent pid 59566`

-2. If you're using macOS Sierra 10.12.2 or later, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain:
+2. Update your `~/.ssh/config` file so your key loads automatically and the passphrase is stored in your keychain.

+	Open the config file:

+	`open ~/.ssh/config`

+	Add this content to the file:

 	```
 	Host *